The three approaches, monolithic, transfer and Aerotaxy

 Life cycle assessment

-In WP7 we assess the environmental impact, safety and cost of the different manufacturing approaches of nanowire tandem solar cells.
+We assess the environmental impact, safety and cost of the different manufacturing approaches of nanowire tandem solar cells.
 Preliminary life cycle assessment has showed that direct growth of nanowires on silicon substrate performs better in most impact categories – climate change, ecotoxicity, eutrophication – compared to nanowire growth on native substrate, peel-off and transfer to silicon.
 The reason is the additional process steps for the production of the III-V substrate and stamp fabrication.

 Aerotaxy of nanowires, array formation, embedding in polymer and transfer to silicon